The Truth About Detox Teas

 Consumers should always be careful when buying products on the internet—particularly from social media, and particularly products that you put into your body.
 Keep in mind that under the Federal Food, Drug and Cosmetics Act, the makers of dietary supplements like these teas do not need approval from the Food and Drug Administration before selling their products.
 There are other, healthier ways to lose weight that don’t involve potentially harmful ingredients.

-Dr. Pera reminds us that “when it comes to various methods for losing weight, if it seems too good to be true, it probably isn’t true!”
+When it comes to various methods for losing weight, if it seems too good to be true, it probably isn’t true!

-Visit our experts at the Center for Weight and Wellness if you have questions about weight loss options.
+Visit our Weight Loss Services and Management experts if you have questions about weight loss options.

 Lifespan Blog Team